yungyuc/ynote/nsd/00intro.rst

 What Is Numerical Software
 ==========================

-Digital computer was originally invented to do mathematics.
-The mission of the first digital computer, Electronic Numerical Integrator and Computer (`ENIAC
-<https://www.britannica.com/technology/ENIAC>`__, 1945), was to quickly obtain
-artillery range tables.
-Running at the electronic speed, the computer performed a tremendous amount of calculation.

-We use digital computers to crunch more and more numbers.
-Computer code follows the numerical methods, which are developed based on the mathematical formulations.
-Sometimes the mathematics has an associated physical problem.
-But sometimes, it's just mathematics.
-The applications are endless, but here list some famous packages to give you an idea:
+`ENIAC <https://www.britannica.com/technology/ENIAC>`__, the first electronic digital computer, was invented to quickly obtain artillery range tables.
+The history of the computers started with solving numerical problems.
+Taking advantage of the speed of light, the machines are used for a huge amount of calculation that cannot be done otherwise.
+Admittedly, computers are now much more widely used for its versatility for information technology, but its use for mathematics and science remains equally if not more important.

+The general flow of making software to solve the mathematical and scientific problems is to translate the mathematics to numerical methods, and the numerical methods to computer code.
+The former two disciplines are much more established than the latter.
+But we do not really have universal laws to guide the code develop, for which software engineering is required to reliably produce trustworthy results.
+What we have are the "best practices", which are very different from how science works.
+This is the setting for numerical software, which is also known as technical software, scientific software, engineering software, etc.

+Numerical software always has an application domain attached, and cannot be handled solely in computer science.
+But it cannot exist without computer science, since it uses computers anyway.
+Naturally it is cross-discipline and requires knowledge and skills in two or more fields from the practitioners.
+Some famous open-source scientific software systems:

 * Infrastructure: `NumPy <https://numpy.org>`__
 * Data analytics: `Pandas <https://pandas.pydata.org>`__, `Arrow